 Impact of COVID-19

-Despite gradual reductions, caseload remains far above normal levels
+Despite continued reductions, the CPS live caseload remains above pre-COVID levels

 The CPS uses management information to understand and address performance issues.
 This data is regularly shared with partners in the Criminal Justice System to improve understanding of efficiency and effectiveness, and where necessary, support the development of system-wide reforms.